Modesty Blaise: Strip numbering

 The ordinary strips are consecutive numbered from 1 to 10183.
 Outside this numbering are the two newspaper stories "In the Beginning" and "The Killing Ground" and the two comic-book stories "Modesty Blaise" and "The Dark Angels".

 Outside the ordinary numbering is also a quantity of A-strips.
 An A-strip has the same number as the previous strip, but followed by an A. They were used on days when not all the newspapers running Modesty Blaise were published.
 An A-strip is not vital for the continuity of the story and is often just supplementing the previous strip.

 The first A-strip was 194A and was published during Christmas 1963 in Scottish newspapers.

 Since December 1974, The Evening Standard has not been published on Saturdays.
 So, since then, and the story "Cry Wolf", a sixth of the strips have been A-strips and have not had their premiere in The Evening Standard.

-A single strip is numbered with an X suffix, e.g., strip number 3641X, and is similar to the A-strips.
+A single strip is numbered with an X suffix, strip number 3641X, and is similar to the A-strips.

 Reprints and comic book adaptations

 Many reprint editions of the comic strip have appeared over the years, of varying quality.
 Most reprint the earliest strips, with strips from the 1980s and 1990s being the least often reprinted.

-In Sweden the strip has been in continuous distribution since 1969 in a monthly comic adventure magazine called Agent X9 (after the existing Modesty comic magazine Agent Modesty Blaise, started in 1967, was merged with the X9 magazine).
+In Sweden the strip has been in continuous distribution since 1971 in a monthly comic adventure magazine called Agent X9 (previously, Modesty had her own comic magazine Agent Modesty Blaise in Sweden from 1967 to 1970).
 Many of O'Donnell's stories premiered here (translated into Swedish), and the magazine continues to run a Modesty Blaise story every month, from the archives.
 When the daily strip was discontinued, artist Romero was given permission by O'Donnell to do a final Modesty Blaise story directly for Agent X9 magazine.
 The two-parter was published in 2002 and based on an unused script by O'Donnell entitled The Dark Angels, which O'Donnell had previously adapted for the short story collection Cobra Trap.
-Romero has for the past years also contributed with original painted covers for the Agent X9 magazine.
+Romero also contributed original painted covers for the Agent X9 magazine for many years.

 In India Modesty has acquired a huge fan base and the stories have been published in various magazines starting in 1971.
 Modesty was featured in Kalki Magazine (1971), Kumudam Magazine (1972), Muthu Comics (1975), Lion Comics (1984 to date), Rani Comics (1990–2002) & Comic World (1998) in the Tamil language.
 They were also published in English in Spectrum Comics (1985–1986).
 Though other magazines stopped/ceased publishing Modesty Blaise, Lion Comics continues to publish her stories regularly.
 Considering the medium, certain images from the stories were edited to make them suitable for child readers.